 12. Halo: Fireteam Raven

-In this arcade co-op sidequel, which was exclusive to Dave and Buster’s in 2018, as many as four players can join together as ODST troopers to defend the Pillar of Autumn during the events of Halo: Combat Evolved.
+Halo: Combat Evolved was exclusive to Dave and Buster’s in 2018, allowing up to four people to play as ODST troopers on a mission to defend the Pillar of Autumn.

 - The best Xbox One shooter games